dhis2-metadata/ENTO-ITN/docs/ento_itn_bio-design.md

 Some program rules have been applied at data entry in order to calculate the value of some DE.
 This use of the PRs removes the complexity of maintaining a great number of program indicators, while guiding the user through the protocol (e.g. by telling him/her the needed exposure.
-The full list of PRs is available in the [Metadata Reference File](resources/metadata.xlsx).
+The full list of PRs is available in the metadata reference file.

 ### Analytics

 ### Program Indicators

-The list of PI is available in the [Metadata Reference File](resources/metadata.xlsx).
+The list of PI is available in the metadata reference file.
 The list of PIs can be expanded depending on local analytic needs.

 ## Visualizations